 What do I enjoy most in the College of Doctoral Studies?

-Every day is a different journey within College of Doctoral Studies.
+Every day is a different journey within the College of Doctoral Studies.
 I love the diversity that this job brings that allows me to use various skills on a daily basis.
 I love working with learners at the beginning of their program when they are just trying to figure out the doctoral journey and those who are nearing the end of their journey and working on the dissertation piece.
 I find that often the learners that I am teaching and encouraging are actually teaching me and pushing me to be a more effective instructor.
 I also love the integration of faith and learning into the classes.
 The fact that I can speak and pray with a learner is an amazing benefit of this job and such a blessing.

 What advice do I have for learners about to embark on the doctoral journey?